Huntsville housing market ends well in 2019, despite need for home construction

 "We are thrilled about what's going on in the market," said Huntsville Area Association of REALTORS® (HAAR) Vice President Tim Brown.

 The HAAR 4th Quarter Economics Report reveals a 15% jump in home sales in December 2019 compared to the same month in 2018.
-"We have a lot of opportunities that are coming here - a lot of companies that are coming here," like Mazda Toyota, Facebook and the FBI.
+"We have a lot of opportunities that are coming here - a lot of companies that are coming here," like Mazda Toyota, Facebook, and the FBI.

 That's great - but there's a shortage of skilled workers to build the homes.
 The report reinforces the need to keep up with the population growth in Huntsville and Madison County.